-The Scheme is an open-ended scheme.
-It is expected that there would be a number of subscriptions and redemptions on a daily basis.
+The Scheme being an open ended scheme, it is expected that there would be a number of subscriptions and redemptions on a daily basis.
 Consequently, it is difficult to estimate with any reasonable measure of accuracy, the likely turnover in the portfolio.